kovval78/batch-command-correct-balance/README.md

 * [Setup](#setup)

 ## General info
 The command add quotes to the column "Reference".
-Generates and saved to csv file fake data.

 ## Technologies

 Project is creacted with:
-* Symfony console
+* The Symfony console component

 ## Setup
 To run this project, install it locally using Composer: